rogerbinns/apsw/doc/textsearch.rst

       ``the`` in English text
   * - :func:`TransformTokenizer`
     - Wrapper to transform tokens, such as when stemming.
-  * - :func:`NGramTokenTokenizer`
-    - Wrapper that Generates ngrams from the token stream, where you can specify the sizes and unicode categories.
-Useful for doing autocomplete as you type.
   * - :func:`StringTokenizer`
     - A decorator for your own tokenizers so that they operate on strings, performing the mapping to UTF8 bytes for you.